projectcitybuild/web/README.md

 STRIPE_CLI_DEVICE_NAME=my-local-pc
 ```

-Then run `docker-compose exec stripe-cli stripe login` while the containers are running.
+Then run `docker-compose exec stripe-cli stripe login` in the `.docker` folder while the containers are running.

 Follow the prompts to authenticate.